drupal-nebraska/CodeofConduct/readme.md

 *   Refrain from demeaning, discriminatory, or harassing behavior and speech

-*   Act and engage in an authentic and active way to help to foster our community
+*   Act and engage in an authentic, thoughtful, and empathetic way to help to foster our community

 *   Be mindful of your surroundings and of your fellow participants

-*   Alert meeting organizers and volunteers if you notice a dangerous situation or someone in distress
+*   Alert meeting organizers and volunteers if you notice CoC violations, someone in distress or a dangerous situation

 ### Expectations for Sponsors, Staff